ausbin/webzone/content/about.md

 After graduation, I worked for [Amazon][10] in Seattle, Washington, for a little under 2 years on a great team who maintained bulk product uploads to Vendor Central.
-I haven't worked on programming projects much lately, but you can see some of my past projects on my [projects page][5].
+I haven't worked on programming projects too much lately, but you can see some of my past projects on my [projects page][5].

 [1]: http://gatech.edu/
 [3]: http://kennesaw.edu/
 [4]: https://dep.kennesaw.edu/
-[5]: {{< ref "projects.md" >}}
+[5]: {{< ref "work.md" >}}
 [6]: https://github.com/ausbin/circuitsim-grader-template
 [8]: {{< ref "blog/autograding-gba-dma.md" >}}
 [9]: {{< ref "praise.md" >}}